Vernon Hills, Illinois Tutoring Programs

-Vernon Hills District Curriculum Used in Our In-Home Tutoring Programs
+Vernon Hills District and Curriculum

 The schools encourage students to develop respectful, responsible, and ethical attitudes and behaviors towards themselves and others as well as an awareness and appreciation of the diverse cultures in their learning community and the world.
 This is increasingly important in our global world and provides students with the social skills necessary for success.
 The school strives to foster an engaging and rigorous environment that promotes educational advancement and allows students to focus on areas of interest to them.

 Educating Our Parents: Understanding the Vernon Hills District Curriculum

 In English language arts and humanities classes, students focus on reading complex nonfiction texts, gathering, analyzing, and presenting information through the writing of analytic response and persuasive essays.
 Students are expected to be good listeners, good readers, and good writers.
 In mathematics and science classes, students focus on key topics which lay the foundations they will need to build upon for more complex and difficult learning later.
 The focus is on real-world applications of problems and lessons.

 Students are encouraged to develop an ability to think critically and solve problems, to communicate effectively, and to appreciate and demonstrate creativity.
 The overall goal is for students to develop a life-long desire to pursue knowledge and to prepare students for post-secondary educational opportunities and the working world.
 The curriculum is internationally competitive so students are prepared to enter a global economy.

 Our Vernon Hills, Illinois tutoring programs are personalized just for you

 Our instructors hail from Harvard, Stanford, Duke and other top institutions

 - Performing Arts - The Backlight Theatre Troup will present Bye Bye Birdie at Vernon Hills High School.
 For more information on this and upcoming performances, the group’s website offers information all current and upcoming events.